bullhornfixie/three.js-journey-advanced/20-physics/readme.md

 - Physijs combines three.js and physics
 - cannon.js is the one use in this lesson `npi i cannon`
 - create a 3D world and a 2D physics world
+- in three.js we create **meshes** in cannon.js we create **bodies**
+- if you want to create a body, you need to create a shape first

+### Three.js and physics world
+- you want the three.js world to update according to physics world
+- gravity is - and mass + > ball will fall
+- gravity is + and mass + > ball will rise

+- if an object has a mass of 0 it will be static
+- a plane in cannon.js is infinite (no edges)
+- a plane in three.js has edges

+### Can you change the material composite in cannon.js?
+- yes, you could change density so it's like concrete or jelly
+- this is useful for say a ball bouncing on material

 ## Resources